mhlias/tholos/README.md

 ## Overview

-A simple terraform wrapper in Go inspired by [domed-city] (https://github.com/ITV/domed-city).
+A simple terraform wrapper for AWS use in Go inspired by [domed-city] (https://github.com/ITV/domed-city).
+WARNING Version v1.0 has breaking changes due to restructure of configuration syntax.

+*Warning from Tholos version v1.0.0 config backwards compatibility is broken*

 ### Features